pharath/pharath.github.io/_posts/2023-01-01-lecture-notes-ML-part4.md

     - scans of lymph node sections
     - tumor detection
     - binary label: presence of metastatic tissue
+- MS-COCO
+    - the resource most used for **image captioning** was the MS-COCO dataset, containing around 100k images and 5-way image-caption annotations (produced by paid annotators)
+- Conceptual Captions (Google)
+    - successor of MS-COCO
+    - 3 million images, paired with natural-language captions.
+    - In contrast with the curated style of the MS-COCO images, Conceptual Captions images and their raw descriptions are harvested **from the web**
+- Visual Genome
+    - contains VQA data in a multi-choice setting.
+    - consists of 100k images from MSCOCO with 2 million QA pairs
+    - 17 questions per image on average
+    - 6 question types: What, Where, When, Who, Why and How

 #### Natural Distribution Shift